AlcoholRehabHelp Logo

 Mixing Vyvanse and alcohol increases the odds you’ll engage in risky behavior.
 The drug dulls the effects of alcohol, so it’s difficult to recognize your level of drunkenness.

-In this state, you’re more likely to think you’re in control and drive or engage in risky sexual behavior because you don’t think you’re “really drunk.”
+You’re more likely to think you’re in control in this state.
+You may drive or engage in risky sexual behavior because you don’t believe you are “really drunk.”

 Heart Health Risks

 The mix of Vyvanse and alcohol increase your heart health risks.
-Mixing the two magnifies existing problems and triggers new problems.
+Mixing the two magnifies existing problems and triggers new issues.

 The blend increases your heart rate and causes high blood pressure.
-This puts you at a higher risk of stroke, heart attack, and seizure.
+This increases your risk of stroke, heart attack, and seizure.

 Treatment for Vyvanse and Alcohol Addiction (Polysubstance Use)

-Treatment for Vyvanse and alcohol addiction requires a medically supervised detoxification phase, as well as ongoing addiction treatment support.
+Treatment for Vyvanse and alcohol addiction requires a medically supervised detoxification phase and ongoing addiction treatment support.
 Alcohol has an uncomfortable and potentially dangerous withdrawal period

 6 sources cited